ShareChat: Issues

+In May 2020, ShareChat laid off 101 employees.
+They have since rehired over 50% of the laid-off workforce after the launch of the video platform Moj.
+In December 2022, ShareChat laid off another 5% of its workforce.
+In January 2023, ShareChat again laid off 400 employees which was around 20% of its workforce.
+In December 2023, ShareChat further fired 200 employees, around 15% of its workforce, to cut costs and achieve profitability.

 Apps

-ShareChat app
+ShareChat

 ShareChat app is multilingual social media platform, with 180 million monthly active users.
-It offers its users multiple options to express themselves through audio chat rooms, photo & video posts, status updates, microblogging, blogging and direct messaging in 15 Indic languages.
+It offers its users multiple options to express themselves through audio chat rooms, photo and video posts, status updates, microblogging, blogging, and direct messaging in 15 Indic languages.
 This allows regional audiences to connect with like-minded users and communities.